Content

 7 CFR 200.320(c) Noncompetitive Procurement

-If necessary, school food service staff can conduct emergency purchases to continue uninterrupted food service using noncompetitive procurement methods.
-This type of procurement or purchase is short-term in duration, which means these contracts cannot be renewed for the following school year.
+If necessary, the program operator can conduct an emergency purchase(s) to continue uninterrupted food service using noncompetitive procurement methods.
+This type of procurement or purchase is short-term in duration, which means these contracts cannot be renewed.
 Emergency noncompetitive procurement methods are a standing flexibility and do not require a waiver.

 • Purchase produce from local farmers or farm cooperatives.